 An app store that adapts to you

 Möbius grew an app store.
 Install an app by pasting a URL, tweak it by asking, run it offline, save it to your home screen.
-The interesting part is not the store but that the agent does not build isolated apps, it grows a cross-app personal system that adapts to you over time.
+The store is the on-ramp; the bigger shift is the agent growing a cross-app personal system that adapts to you over time.

 TL;DR. Möbius grew an app store, and the store is the on-ramp.
-The real point is that the agent does not build isolated apps, it grows a cross-app personal system that adapts to you.
+The bigger idea is that the agent grows a cross-app personal system around you, rather than a heap of one-off apps.
 Apps share a storage layer and a permission model, so the agent can compose them and reshape the whole thing around you over time.
 You install by pasting a URL, tweak by asking, run offline, save to your home screen, and break things cheaply because the system is built around recovery.

-- The store is a curated starter pack, not a registry.
-A Möbius app is a public repo with a
+- The store is a curated starter pack rather than an open registry.
+A published app is a public repo with a

-mobius.jsonand anindex.jsxentry point.
-Sharing one means sharing a URL. - The bigger idea is a system, not a pile of apps.
+mobius.jsonand anindex.jsxentry point, and sharing one means sharing a URL. - The bigger idea is one connected system.
 Shared storage and a shared permission model let the agent compose your apps and grow them around you.

-- Updates are URL-keyed.
-Bump the version upstream, the store shows "Update available", reinstalling patches the code and keeps your data.
+- Updates are URL-keyed and three-way merged.
+Bump the version upstream, the store shows "Update available", and reinstalling merges the new code with any tweaks you made and keeps your data; on a real conflict the old version keeps running while the agent resolves it with you.

 - Recovery makes breaking cheap.
 Atomic installs that cannot half-land, a